seyesij/Analyzing_Data_Jobs_Project/README.md

     * Adeseye Sijuwade
     * Iron Hack, April - 2023

-In this project, I conducted an exploratory analysis and developed a predictive model for Data Analyst Jobs in the UK using data scraped from [Reed.co.uk](https://www.reed.co.uk).
-The primary goal was to leverage natural language processing (NLP) techniques to analyze job descriptions and predict whether a job is high or low paying.
-I also aimed to gain insights into the data analyst job market by exploring the dataset and identifying patterns and trends.
-As a bonus, I created a mini job search portal with filtering capabilities.
-By combining NLP techniques and data analysis, this project offers valuable insights and predictive power for job seekers and employers in the data analyst job market in the UK.
+In this project, I used natural language processing (NLP) techniques to predict the salary class (high or low) of Data Analyst jobs in the UK based on their job descriptions.
+By exploring the dataset and identifying patterns and trends, I gained valuable insights into the data analyst job market.
+Additionally, I developed a mini job search portal with filtering capabilities as a bonus.
+This project offers predictive power and valuable insights for job seekers and employers in the UK data jobs market.

 ## Overview
 Technologies Used: